cncf/toc/reviews/sandbox/2022-wasmedge-annual.md

     * Improve support for AI inference workloads in Wasm.
 We will continue adding support for popular models in computer vision, voice recognition, and document AI.
 We will also enable inference on LLMs such as Llama.
     * Support AI training on Wasm.
 We are collaborating with ByteDance and the Ray community to support WasmEdge on Ray nodes.
     * Support the complete Node.js API and NPM module ecosystem in WasmEdge's JavaScript runtime.
-    * Improve WasmEdge support in popular application frameworks such as Dapr, Suborbital, Fermyon, essa-rs, etc.
+    * Improve WasmEdge support in popular application frameworks such as Dapr, Spin, etc.
     * Better support for host SDKs in Rust, Go, Java, and Python for embedding WasmEdge in other applications.
     * Debugging, monitoring, and observability tools for WasmEdge.
     * Further optimize the developer experience and user experience for WasmEdge plugins.
 That would make it easy for the community to add new features to WasmEdge.

-Our 2023 roadmap could be found [here](https://github.com/WasmEdge/WasmEdge/blob/master/docs/roadmap.md).
+Our 2023 roadmap could be found [here](https://github.com/WasmEdge/WasmEdge/blob/master/docs/ROADMAP.md).

 * User adoption goals
     * Drive adoption through integrating more open-source projects.